kalasjocke/sinatra-asset-pipeline/README.md

 ### Compass integration

-Given that we're using [sprockets-sass](https://github.com/petebrowne/sprockets-sass) we have out of the box support for compass.
+Given that we're using [sprockets-sass](https://github.com/petebrowne/sprockets-sass) under the hood we have out of the box support for [compass](https://github.com/chriseppstein/compass).
 Just include the compass gem in your `Gemfile` and include the compass mixins in your `app.css.scss` file.